jimorc/design_guidelines/design_guidelines/using_standard_exception_types.md

 **✓ Do** include the parameter name for std::invalid_argument, or set the param_name property for xtd::argument_exception when throwing one of its subclasses.

-This property represent the name of the parameter that caused the exception to be thrown.
+This property represents the name of the parameter that caused the exception to be thrown.
 Note that the property can be set for xtd::argument_exception using one of the construction overloads.

 **✓ Do** use *value* for the name of the implicit value parameter of property setters.